-For a corporation, an eligible loss is any loss attributable to a federally declared disaster (as defined in section 1033(h)(3)).
+For a small corporation, an eligible loss is any loss attributable to a federally declared disaster (as defined in section 165(h)(3)(C)), but only if the corporation meets the gross receipts test of section 448(c) or is engaged in the trade or business of farming (as defined in section 263A(e)(4) for the loss year.
 An eligible loss does not include a farming loss, a qualified disaster loss, a qualified GO Zone loss, a qualified recovery assistance loss, or a qualified disaster recovery assistance loss.
-An eligible loss also does not include an eligible small business loss for which the corporation elects a 3, 4, or 5-year carryback period.
+An eligible loss also does not include an applicable 2008 or 2009

+NOL for which the corporation elected a 3, 4, or 5-year carryback period.